Vaprio d'Agogna: History

-In the early nineteenth century, numerous agricultural lands of Vaprio were purchased by two new wealthy families, the Bono and the Acerbi.
-Thanks also to them, the irrigation system of the surrounding territories was expanded, with the creation of new channels and cables in order to make the best use of the natural waters of the area.
-The two families, which no longer exist today, are commemorated in the cemetery of Vaprio by two imposing tombs: that of the Acerbi, a high sepulchre closed on the sides by massive railings, has a finely frescoed ceiling; the funerary monument also shows the representations of the main components, among which Baldassare Acerbi, the most important member, stands out and above them is the name of the family, Acerbi-Bertone (the latter were another family still existing, joined to the Acerbi).
-The Bono family is instead remembered by a stepped tomb in which Gaudenzio Bono, a member of the famous "Mille" Garibaldi who died in 1867, is buried in the battle of Mentana.
+In the early nineteenth century, numerous agricultural lands of Vaprio were purchased by two wealthy families, the Bono and the Acerbi.
+With them, the irrigation system of the surrounding land was expanded, with the creation of new channels.
+The two families, no longer existing, were historically tied to the aristocracy of Novara and Milan; they are commemorated in the cemetery by two imposing tombs.
+The Acerbi one, the main sepulcher of the village, is notable for a frescoed ceiling and the marble portraits of the main components, the most important of them being Baldassare Acerbi.
+Above is the name of the family, Acerbi-Bertone (the latter another still existing family joined to the Acerbi).
+The Bono family is remembered by a tomb in which Gaudenzio Bono, member of the famous "Mille" expedition of Garibaldi, is buried.

 In the mid-nineteenth century, the town experienced a significant population growth: the inhabitants were mainly employed in agriculture, but there were also numerous craftsmen.

-Until 1863, the name of the place was simply Vaprio, but through a royal decree issued by King Vittorio Emanuele II it was changed to Vaprio d'Agogna, in order to distinguish it from the Lombard municipality of Vaprio d'Adda.
+Until 1738, the area was considered Lombard and was controlled by the Duchy of Milan: from 1738 until 1863, the village was part of the State of Piedmont and was simply known as Vaprio.
+After the Italian unification the name was changed in Vaprio d'Agogna through a royal decree issued by King Vittorio Emanuele II, in order to distinguish it from the newly acquired Lombard municipality of Vaprio d'Adda.